-The beach’s golden sand and gentle slope with near-shore reefs makes it a magnet for snorkeling, paddle boards and surfing.
-Beach-area businesses retain their Old Florida charm, a classic mix of restaurants and souvenir shops.
+Deerfield’s golden sand and gentle slope with near-shore reefs make it a magnet for snorkeling, paddle boards and surfing.

-The main beach in Deerfield, where you’ll find the highest concentration of people, is centered on the main beach parking lot on Ocean Way, south of the fishing pier.
+The main beach in Deerfield, where you’ll find the highest concentration of sun worshippers, is centered on the main beach parking lot on Ocean Way, south of the fishing pier.

-South Beach is the most scenic area with its groomed dune vegetation and is considerably less crowded but devoid of nearby restaurants and bars you’d find near the pier.
+South Beach is the most scenic area with its dune vegetation, and it is considerably less crowded but devoid of restaurants and bars.

-The beach walk is lined with benches and covered pavilions with picnic tables, and the South Beach area has restrooms and observation patios overlooking the beach.
+The three-mile beach walk is lined with benches and covered pavilions with picnic tables, and the South Beach area has restrooms and observation decks.
 Clusters of trees on the south beach provide idyllic space to spend your day reading a book in peace.
 Bring a lawn chair.

 There is parallel parking along most of the length of the beach walk, and five public parking lots near the beach and a 360-space parking garage two blocks from the pier on State Road A1A.

-Rambler Tip: If the main beach is too crowded and parking difficult, or you just want a quiet place in the sun, keep driving south on Ocean Way to the less-crowded South Beach.
+Rambler Tip: If the main beach is too crowded and parking difficult, or you just want a quiet place to chill, keep driving south on Ocean Way to the less-crowded South Beach.